linkshare/service-container/README.md

   passed around everytime the service is called.
 The default behavior is that new objects will be created everytime the user requests this service from the container.

+## parameters.json

+The service container will also load its configurations through files named `paramters.json`.
+Only the parameters block is loaded from these files and they override any previously seen parameters.
+This file is specifically meant to be out of version control and maintain deployment-specific details such as a DB user and password, or the log level of a specific environment, etc.  These are details that should be configured on the server level manually or through your configuration manager.

 ## Examples